Overview

 Note: You can download the block diagram as a PDF!

-myPhone v1 uml block diagram
+myPhone v1 firmware uml block diagram

 Video

 Here is a video about the myPhone which demonstrates the major functions & calling.
+I would like to thank my sister who helped me in the filming.